Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Introduction

 \section{Introduction}

-Multiple-Input-Multiple-Output~(MIMO) signal detection is a key task in any modern wireless system.
+Multiple-Input Multiple-Output~(MIMO) signal detection is a key task in nearly every modern wireless system.
 More than two decades of research have been dedicated to finding an efficient and practically feasible MIMO detector that can achieve good error performance.
-The optimal maximum-likelihood~(ML) detector is known to be NP-Hard; hence the problem has an inherent complexity-optimality trade-off: optimal performance requires exponential complexity for all known algorithms in the literature.
-Over the years, researchers have proposed several different methodologies and algorithms which populate the complexity-optimality spectrum for MIMO detection.
+The optimal Maximum Likelihood~(ML) detector is known to be NP-Hard~\cite{mimoReview} and is therefore infeasible for practical systems with a large number of users.
+Over the years, researchers have proposed several MIMO detection algorithms and a tradeoff between complexity and optimality can be observed in the performance of these methods~\cite{mimoReview}.

-The invention of massive MIMO allowed practical systems to circumvent this complexity-optimality trade-off by having a larger number of receivers than the number of transmitters, leading to extremely well-conditioned channels.
-As a result, even linear detectors like Zero-Forcing~(ZF) and Minimum Mean-Squared Error~(MMSE) decoders could achieve near-optimal performance.
-However, this complexity reduction is not without trade-offs.
-Having less number of transmitters than receivers reduces the maximum throughput achievable by the cell and the number of users that can be served simultaneously.
-Therefore, developing an efficient MIMO detection algorithm that can achieve near-optimal performance will allow us to expand these massive MIMO systems into large MIMO systems and potentially improve the cell capacity~\cite {ri-mimo}.
+The invention of Massive MIMO~\cite{lundMM,megaMIMO} allowed practical systems to circumvent this complexity-optimality trade-off by having a larger number of base station antennas than user antennas.
+Such systems have extremely well-conditioned channels and thus even linear detectors like the Minimum Mean-Squared Error~(MMSE) detector could achieve near-optimal performance~\cite{mmseMassiveMimo1,mmseMassiveMimo3}.
+However, this complexity reduction is not without trade-offs: having fewer users than base station antennas reduces the maximum throughput achievable by the cell and the number of users that can be served simultaneously.
+Therefore, developing an efficient MIMO detection algorithm that can achieve near-optimal performance allows us to expand massive MIMO systems into large MIMO systems (which have same number of transmit and receive antennas) and potentially improve cell capacity~\cite {ri-mimo}.

 Several conventional computation-based methodologies in the literature aim to achieve near-optimal MIMO detection with polynomial complexity.
-These methods rely on mathematical and algorithmic techniques like channel inversion, approximate tree-search~\cite{fcsd}, lattice reduction~\cite{latticeReduction}, successive interference cancellation~\cite{optimalMMSEsic} \textit{etc.} However, their gains reduce drastically as the size of the MIMO system increases, or they require a significant increase in complexity to maintain performance, affecting their scalability for practical systems.
+These methods rely on mathematical and algorithmic techniques including channel inversion, approximate tree-search~\cite{fcsd}, lattice reduction~\cite{latticeReduction}, successive interference cancellation~\cite{optimalMMSEsic}.
+However, their gains reduce drastically as the size of the MIMO system increases, or they require a significant increase in complexity to maintain performance, affecting their scalability for practical systems.
 This prompts us to explore alternative approaches for ML-MIMO detection that can provide scalable near-optimal MIMO detection for real-world systems.